 We live in Colorado Springs, which has hot, dry air in the summer.
 However, combining the heat with sun lotions is a recipe for disaster.
 We use titanium dioxide sun lotions since they seem to be kinder to his skin.
 Certain fabrics such as nylon bothered his skin when he was younger, creating eczema-like blotches.
 Long ago, I began using laundry soap that is free of all dyes and perfumes.
 None of this cures his eczema, but it helps it to not become worse.

-Now that he’s a teenager, he’s responsible for taking care of his skin.
-As with most teenage boys, hygiene is a difficult daily practice!
+Now that he’s a young man, he’s responsible for taking care of his skin.
+As with most teenage boys, hygiene was a difficult daily practice!
 For a while, the prescription medication Singulair® cured his eczema completely.
 Now it doesn’t work at all.
-Since he started allergy shots his eczema seems to be worse, yet he is also in the middle of puberty.
+Since he started allergy shots at the age or 12, his eczema got worse, yet he was also in the middle of puberty.
 Our allergist had told us that some patients experience worsening eczema with allergy shots, yet his environmental and pet allergies are much better.
 It’s a difficult trade off!

-When he has a bad eczema breakout, we have begun wet wrapping his skin with CeraVe® moisturizing cream and Fluocinonide steroid cream.
-(He also takes an antihistamine, such as Xyzal or Zyrtec once a day.)
+When he had a bad eczema breakout, we would wet wrap his skin with CeraVe® moisturizing cream and Fluocinonide steroid cream.
+(He also takes an antihistamine, such as Zyrtec once a day.)
 We apply the steroid first, then the moisturizing cream and then hot, wet gauze to wrap his skin sealing in the moisture.
 Adding socks or ace bandages over the top insures the gauze stays in place.
 Keeping the wet wraps in place overnight helps the worst eczema spots.
 Twice a day wet wrap treatments can do wonders for his skin!